ddroid/playproject/doc/README.md

 ## IO
 ### Node
-Module instances which communicate through IO module with each other.
+Module or instances which communicate through IO module with each other.

 ## Graph Explorer
 ### Entry